sandiprayindia/DDDFramework/README.md

 ICommand & IQuery- Provides contracts to deal with different DB technologies viz.
 ADO.NET,Enterprise Library or ORMs like Entity FrameWork Code First etc and different DBs(current implementation supports mainly SQL Server - but as mentioned eralier also, can be extended to support other DB types as well).

-N.B.-> If one wants to think of any imaginable data source as Repository then atleast for the query side it's better to have a IQueryable provider for the same(atleast to use this framework seamlessly).
-For an exhaustive list of open source IQueryable providers, one can visit [Linq to Everything](https://blogs.msdn.microsoft.com/charlie/2008/02/28/link-to-everything-a-list-of-linq-providers/) (well, it's almost EVERYTHING).If some imaginable data source is not mentioned in the afore-mentioned list then one can build his/her own IQueryable provider and hopefully the articles viz.
-[LINQ: Building an IQueryable provider series](https://blogs.msdn.microsoft.com/mattwar/2008/11/18/linq-building-an-iqueryable-provider-series/), [Building Custom LINQ Enabled Data Providers](https://blogs.msdn.microsoft.com/tommer/2007/04/20/building-custom-linq-enabled-data-providers-using-iqueryablet/), [Creating LINQToTwitter library using LinqExtender](http://weblogs.asp.net/mehfuzh/creating-linqtotwitter-library-using-linqextender) and [Writing A Custom LINQ Provider With Re-linq](http://fairwaytech.com/2013/03/writing-a-custom-linq-provider-with-re-linq/) can be helpful in doing the same.And if anyone builds any LINQ to Something(or "Anything") provider, then please don't forget to share it with the world.

 Pending Tasks ->

 • Incorporation of some tactical DDD stuffs(mainly the common framework elements).